Lingfield created an Educational Trust under lay management at the beginning of 1987, establishing a Board of Governors.

 Mrs Clare Higgins - Trustee and Governor

-Educated at St Wilfred's RC Comprehensive School, Crawley and University College, London, Clare qualified as a solicitor in 1987 and worked in the City until 2000 before working as a teaching assistant at a school for visually impaired children.
-Clare is married with three school-aged children and lives in Sevenoaks.
-She continues to be involved in legal matters at local level, has musical interests and is a coach at Sevenoaks Athletic Club.
+Educated at St Wilfred's RC Comprehensive School, Crawley and University College, London, Clare qualified as a solicitor in 1987 and worked in the City until 2000.
+She is now a partner in a Kent based civil and commercial mediation firm, and also works as a volunteer facilitating community mediations for West Kent Mediation.
+Clare is married with three (adult) children and lives in Sevenoaks.
+She continues to be involved in legal matters at local level, and enjoys walking, music and reading.

 Appointed to the Board in 2010